jillesvangurp/iterables-support/README.md

 ## Iterating over files.

 The core reason for creating this library was to make processing content in files less tedious.
-Several classes are provided that allow you to iterate over files in different ways.
+Other languages such as python provide some convenient features for this and there is no reason why this cannot be similarly easy in Java.
+The core idea here is that when processing files you basically want to open them and then iterate over the content.

 ### LineIterable

+Iterating over lines in a file requires a lot of tedious and error prone code.
+You need to create a FileInputStream, wrap that with an InputStreamReader and set the encoding correctly (UTF8 is not default on all platforms), then you want to wrap that with a BufferedReader so that you can use readLine.
+These classes can throw exceptions and you need to ensure close gets called.
+In my career I've seen many programmers do this wrong and I've cleaned up more than a bit of code written by others that had utf8 encoding issues, was leaking filehandles, was calling close() outside a finally block, or not at all.

-Allows you to iterate over the lines in a file without having to juggle a lot of streams, readers, etc. Supports try with resources so you don't have to worry about dangling file handles.
-Supports both plain text and gzipped files.
+`LineIterable` fixes this problem and allows you to iterate over the lines in a file without having to juggle a lot of streams, readers, etc. Supports try with resources so you don't have to worry about dangling file handles.

 ```
 try(LineIterable it = LineIterable.openGzipFile(fileName)) {